evkx/evkx.github.io/content/models/chevrolet/silverado_ev/Silverado_EV_4WT/_index.md

 ## Infotainment

 One type of sound system is available for the Chevrolet Silverado EV 4WT.
-With the Bose Premium Sound System, you get 14 speakers with a max system output of 625 watts.
+With the Chevrolet Sound System, you get six speakers with a max system output of 200 watts.

 In addition, with the standard in-car navigation system, you get the help you need to find your destination.
 Furthermore, the Chevrolet Silverado EV 4WT supports Android Auto and Apple CarPlay.
 This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.